 ‘Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.’
 (Colossians 3:13)

-‘So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.’
+‘Because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.’

 ‘For God did not send his Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.’
+(John 3:17-18)

 1. We repent of unbelief in Jesus as our Savior in order to be saved.